Back to Blog

 It won’t all be plain sailing.
 The more information about candidates that is available online and accessed by TA teams raises the chances of overstepping the EU’s General Data Protection Regulations.
 Keeping an eye on how this regulation is applied and altered will be a key task for recruiters and their tech partners.

 Finally, as TA teams add more and more tools to their armory, the need to integrate them into one system will only grow.
-A key question for recruiters will be – are the companies behind these tools Application Programming Interfa Put simply, have they been designed to talk to each other?
 This will let recruiters select a few different systems to use together, and easy integration will be increasingly prioritized.
 Building a successful tech stack will mean carefully balancing useability and efficiency, since many dedicated tools will offer superior results to all-inclusive suites, but often at the cost of integration.